 Le Cordon Bleu Ottawa Culinary Arts Institute - One of the world’s most acclaimed culinary curriculums is available in Ottawa.
 Le Cordon Bleu, of Paris fame, teaches the same chef curriculum delivered to French chefs.
 The school offers an uncompromising program and earns international respect.
 Professional chef programs include: Diplomas in Cuisine, Patisserie and Le Grand Diplome (a combination of Cuisine and Patisserie); Certificates in Basic, Intermediate, and Superior Cuisine, and the same for Patisserie.
 An innovative program of Short term Gourmet Sessions provides intensive workshops that last from 1 to 4 days, covering topics like knife skills, French crepes, Spanish Tapas, boulangerie, chocolate, sushi, table etiquette, and an array of epicurean courses.

-Your Le Cordon Bleu experience is not complete without pulling mandatory shifts at the student-run restaurants, Signatures and Bistro Cordon Bleu.
 As a student chef in Ottawa, your learning takes on international flair, as you work alongside French trained chef/instructors and multicultural students, to prepare and present food for a discerning cosmopolitan clientele.

 Carleton University - Specializing in Food Science and Nutrition is another food related path embraced by culinary-minded students.
 The program does not include kitchen skills, from a production standpoint, but it graduates experts in food areas that influence the entire industry.
 Sanitation and regulations are well represented in the Bachelor’s curriculum.